Francis M. Griffith: Early career

 He served as delegate to the Democratic National Convention in 1880.

-He served as member of the State senate 1886-1894 and served as Acting Lieutenant Governor 1891-1894.
+He served as member of the State senate from 1886 to 1894 and served as Acting Lieutenant Governor from 1891 to 1894.

 He was an unsuccessful candidate for attorney general of Indiana in 1894.

 Congress

 Griffith was elected as a Democrat to the Fifty-fifth Congress to fill the vacancy caused by the death of William S. Holman.

 He was reelected to the Fifty-sixth, Fifty-seventh, and Fifty-eighth Congresses and served from December 6, 1897, to March 3, 1905.

 He declined to be a candidate for renomination in 1904.

 Later career and death

 He resumed the practice of law in Vevay, Indiana.